 “It seems utterly magical to one raised in isolated desert regions as I was,” said the Black Condor as he scanned the building with keen eyes.

-“Hawkman, this is Nadir and his pupil, June Moon — the Enchantress,” said Captain Comet, introducing the handsome Indian man wearing a turban and an elegant suit who had appeared with a lovely blonde woman in a skimpy pink outfit at his side.
+“Hawkman, this is Nadir and his protégé June Moone, the Enchantress,” said Captain Comet, introducing the handsome Indian man wearing a turban and an elegant suit who had appeared with a lovely blonde woman in a skimpy pink outfit at his side.

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: A Cosmos Imperiled, Chapter 1: Secret Society at Stonehenge.]

 “Nadir came from Earth-Two,” explained Captain Comet.
-“He was plucked right from that Earth in the year 1939 and is thus still a young man. (*) He uses the Ruby of Life from this Earth like the one that Sargon the Sorcerer brought with him from Earth-Two.”
+“He was plucked right from that Earth in the year 1939 and is thus still a young man. (*) He uses the Ruby of Life from this Earth that is a twin of the one that Sargon the Sorcerer brought with him from Earth-Two.”

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: Whatever Happened To…?]